 By the fourth week of any given fall or spring term, the Office of the University Registrar randomly assigns each student an enrollment appointment date and time, based upon how many credits they have accumulated up to that time.
 Typically, seniors register first, followed by juniors, sophomores, freshmen, and incoming transfer students.
 For continuing students, spring-term registration occurs during the first two weeks of the preceding November.
 Registration for the fall term occurs near the end of the preceding March.

 The add/drop period begins the moment you register for courses and goes all the way through the first two weeks of the fall or spring term.
-Instructions on how to add, drop, edit and swap courses can be found at the Office of the University Registrar's Web site.
 Please consult the academic calendar for specific dates and deadlines.

 No. Unless you are an athlete or a First-Year student in an Academic Community, you may add/drop at any time online through my.pitt.edu.
 It is recommended that you notify your advisor by e-mail of the changes that you make to your schedule.

-If you have already met with your academic advisor for the term and you are cleared to register, log in to my.pitt.edu on your assigned Enrollment Appointment date and and search for Student Center.
-Search for classes using the methods described on our Enrollment Resources page and add them to your shopping cart in PeopleSoft.
-Proceed through the enrollment process until you receive confirmation of enrollment, indicated by a green check mark.
-Verify that you have enrolled in the courses you selected by viewing your class schedule for the applicable term in PeopleSoft or PeopleSoft Mobile.
+If you have already met with your academic advisor for the term and you are cleared to register, log in to my.pitt.edu on your assigned Enrollment Appointment date and and search for PeopleSoft/Highpoint CX.
+Search for classes using the methods described on our Enrollment Resources page and add them to your shopping cart .
+Proceed through the enrollment process until you receive confirmation of your enrollment.
+Verify that you have enrolled in the courses you selected by viewing your class schedule for the applicable term in PeopleSoft/Highpoint CX.

-In order to register for a course that requires department/instructor consent, has requisites that have not been met, is full, or is outside of a student’s level (i.e., an undergraduate student taking a graduate-level course), a student must request permission from the instructor and/or department offering the course.
+In order to register for a course that requires department/instructor consent, has requisites that have not been met, is closed or wait-listed, or is outside of a student’s level (i.e., an undergraduate student taking a graduate-level course), a student must request permission from the instructor and/or department offering the course.
 If permission is granted, someone authorized in the department will issue the student a permission number.
-The permission number is entered when adding the course to the shopping cart.
-Dietrich School advisors are not authorized to generate permission numbers under any circumstances.
-Those authorized to generate permission numbers vary by academic department and can include the departmental administrator, a faculty member, and/or major advisor(s).
-Please note, that if available, students should place themselves on the wait list for the course they hope to add.
-The wait-list feature is not available for courses that have a linked lab or recitation.
+The permission number can be added to the applicable course in the student's enrollment shopping cart.

 The Office of the University Registrar will send you an e-mail, and you will have two weeks to drop the course from your schedule.
 If you do not drop the course, the Registrar’s Office will drop it for you.